fbsamples/workplace-platform-samples/SupportScripts/Python/UpdateUserEmails/README.md

 `wp_user_id,new_email@yourdomain.com`

 ## SETUP
+* Make sure that the field Email address is marked as modifiable by the Identity Provider within the [Profile Settings](https://work.workplace.com/work/admin/profile_settings) of the Admin panel.
 * Edit the code to add the required parameters (access token) and then save the code as `update_emails.py`.
 * Modify the CSV file to include the list of emails/IDs to be updated and save the file as `email_list_change.csv`.